stellar-deprecated/docs/guides/exchange.md

 For more information, check out the [federation guide](./concepts/federation.md).

 ### Anchor
 If you're an exchange, it's easy to become a Stellar anchor as well.
-The integration points are very similar, with the same level of difficulty.
+Anchors are entities people trust to hold their deposits and issue credits into the Stellar network.
+As such, they act a bridge between existing currencies and the Stellar network.
 Becoming a anchor could potentially expand your business.

 To learn more about what it means to be an anchor, see the [anchor guide](./anchor/index.html).

-### Accepting non-native assets
+### Accepting Other Tokens
+If you'd like to accept other non-lumen tokens follow these instructions.

-First, open a [trustline](https://www.stellar.org/developers/guides/concepts/assets.html#trustlines) with the issuing account of the non-native asset -- without this you cannot begin to accept this asset.
+First, open a [trustline](https://www.stellar.org/developers/guides/concepts/assets.html#trustlines) with the issuing account of the token you'd like to list -- without this you cannot begin to accept the token.

 ```js
 var someAsset = new StellarSdk.Asset('ASSET_CODE', issuingKeys.publicKey());